The Adventure of the Six Napoleons: Film and television

 The story was adapted as a short silent film titled The Six Napoleons (1922) in the Stoll film series starring Eille Norwood as Sherlock Holmes.

 The Pearl of Death is a 1944 Sherlock Holmes film that is loosely based on "The Six Napoleons".

-Dressed to Kill - also known as Prelude to Murder (working title) and Sherlock Holmes and the Secret Code (in the United Kingdom) - is a 1946 adaptation loosely based on "The Six Napoleons", the busts being replaced with musical boxes.
+Dressed to Kill – also known as Prelude to Murder (working title) and Sherlock Holmes and the Secret Code (in the United Kingdom) – is a 1946 adaptation loosely based on "The Six Napoleons", the busts being replaced with musical boxes.

 The episode of The Adventures of Superman TV series (Episode 4 of season 1) called "Mystery of the Broken Statues" is mainly based on "The Six Napoleons".

 The 1965 television series Sherlock Holmes starring Douglas Wilmer as Holmes and Nigel Stock as Watson featured an adaptation of "The Six Napoleons".

-This story was dramatized in the popular Granada Television Sherlock Holmes series starring Jeremy Brett.
+This story was dramatised in the popular Granada Television Sherlock Holmes series starring Jeremy Brett.
 This version is faithful to the original story—although there is a twist.
 In the original story, Beppo is captured after killing Venucci and his punishment is left unsaid for the audience to guess.
 In the episode, Beppo had gone to prison for a year after wounding Venucci in a brawl; at the end, Beppo is hanged.
 Furthermore, Beppo's surname is Cicollini and his role is expanded to have been previously engaged to Lucretia Venucci.
 Marina Sirtis played Lucretia in this episode.

 An episode of the animated television series Sherlock Holmes in the 22nd Century was based on the story.
 The episode, titled "The Adventure of the Six Napoleons", aired in 2001.